Sign In / Sign Out

 Q. If I am graduating at the end of the semester, does that mean I lose the student health insurance plan on the day that I graduate?

 A. No. The student health insurance plan is effective August 16th -January 3rd for the Fall semester and January 4th - August 15th for the Spring/Summer semester.
 You have the student health insurance until the end of the insurance term and will still be eligible to use ASU Health Services until that time.
+Plan ahead to find other coverage.
+We have a Patient Advocate on Staff to assist you if needed.

 Q. How do I get a copy of my medical records?